REPORTING CONTENT ON ZALANDO

 An intuitive, conversational experience that ensured safety and compliance.

-Built to adapt
+Built to iterate

 I created principles and guidelines to enable quick iterations based on A/B testing and performance.